Written report cards for all students (K-2) will be issued:

 Achievement and Assessment

-Our EDC/Preschool student's progress in the following domains are monitored throughout the year: communication, cognitive (learning and play), social/emotional, fine motor skills and gross motor skills.
-This progress is documented in Individual Program Plans for students who access special education programming and in a Learning Update Report for all others.
+Our Preschool children's progress in the following domains are monitored throughout the year: communication, cognitive (learning and play), social/emotional, fine motor skills and gross motor skills.
+This progress is documented in Individual Program Plans for learners who access special education programming and in a Learning Update Report for all others.

 Early Years Evaluation Tool (EYE-TA)